Reben80/Data110-22016/Project1.md

 ## Submission Guidelines

-- Submit both your project report and presentation slides by the end of Week 9 ( The week after spring break **March 20**).
+- Submit both your project report and presentation slides by the end of Week 9.
 - Ensure all code used for data manipulation and visualization is well-commented and included in an appendix or separate file.

 # Project 1 Rubric and Evaluation Criteria